 - Pernicious anemia can be treated by increasing the levels of vitamin B-12 in the body through injections, supplements, and a well-balanced diet.
 It’s important to get diagnosed and treated early to prevent complications.

 Pernicious anemia is an autoimmune disorder in which your body can’t make enough healthy red blood cells because it can’t absorb enough vitamin B-12.
 It’s sometimes called vitamin B-12 deficiency anemia.
 Anemia is a medical condition in which the blood is low in normal red blood cells.

 This type of anemia is called “pernicious” because it was once considered a deadly disease.
 This was due to the lack of available treatment.
 Today, the disease is relatively easy to treat with B-12 injections or supplements.

-However, untreated vitamin B-12 deficiency can lead to more severe complications such as neurological problems, chronic anemia, and stomach cancer.
+However, untreated vitamin B-12 deficiency can lead to severe complications.
+These can include:

 Commonly overlooked symptoms include:

 In rare cases of pernicious anemia, you may have neurological symptoms.
 These can include:

 - spasticity, which is stiffness and tightness in the muscles

 - peripheral neuropathy, which is numbness in the arms and legs